nalmeidafaxiolo/FinalProject/README.md

 ```

 ### Execute

-Describe how the program should be executed.
-Ideally, it will be automated to one line of code in a terminal running Bash (e.g., `matlab -batch src/myscript`), with the outputs generated to "results/".

 The complete workflow, including compilation of the C program, computation of snow melt, and plotting of results, is automated in the MATLAB script [plot_results.m](src/plot_results.m).